California Fires Force Thousands To Flee As More Blazes Feared - UrduPoint

 California Fires Force Thousands To Flee As More Blazes Feared

-Several thousand lightning bolts have hit California in recent days, starting fires that left thick smoke blanketing the region.
+Several thousand lightning strikes in recent days ignited fires that left thick smoke blanketing the region.

-"The western US and Great Plains are shrouded under a vast area of smoke due to ongoing wildfires that extend from the Rockies to the West Coast," the National Weather Service said Saturday.
+The total area burned for all the fires in California this week is "close to 1 million acres (400,000 hectares)," according to CalFire public information officer Jeremy Rahn.

+"More lightning is anticipated tomorrow and into Tuesday -- everyone must remain alert and have an evacuation plan," the agency said on Twitter.

 "We simply haven't seen anything like this in many, many years," California Governor Gavin Newsom said on Friday.